lucidprojects/dueling_distant_banjos/README.md

      	1) fixed <s>this mode is a litte buggy</s>
      	2) enc selects octaves (1-6)
      	3) fixed <s>inact you have to press one of the cap btns to set octave (this is the buggy part)</s>
-     4) double click exits back to cycling through channels
+     4) Single click exits back to cycling through channels
      5) slides all work to pitch bend the channel done <s>(in progress - currently ch is hard coded)</s>
      6) double click exits back to Default
 3) scales (use ch select)